 - The Adventurer – to take part in something extremely energizing and exciting

 1 – Shapers invest in startups to help shape the future, and to support something (or someone) they believe in

 Imagine being a part of a community of investors that believe in a passionate founder’s vision for a better future.
-Or imagine the dollars you contribute allow one entrepreneur to get a shot at bringing their new technology to the market, which otherwise may not have been possible.
+Or imagine the dollars you contribute allowing one entrepreneur to get a shot at bringing their new technology to market, which otherwise may not have been possible.

 These are key motivations for many investors in early-stage companies.
 It’s often as much about giving back and supporting others’ dreams as it is getting a return on the money invested.